reflectoring/reflectoring.github.io/_posts/2021-11-11-java-release-notes.md

     public String toString() ...
 }
 ```
 There are almost 50 lines of code for object that contains only two properties.
-IDE generated this code, but still, it is there.
-It is inside our class.
+The IDE generated this code, but still, it is there and has to be maintained.
 #### Record Definition
-Definition of the vehicle, with the same two properties, can be done in just one line:
+Definition of a vehicle record, with the same two properties, can be done in just one line:
 ```java
   public record VehicleRecord(String code, String engineType) {}
 ```
 This one line has all the same getters, setters, constructors, etc. as from the example [above](#plain-old-java-object-definition).
 One thing to note is that the `record` class is, by default, final, and we need to comply with that.
 That means we cannot extend a `record` class, but most other things are available for us.

-To read more about record classes please refer to [oracle page.](https://docs.oracle.com/en/java/javase/16/language/records.html);
+To read more about record classes please refer to the [docs](https://docs.oracle.com/en/java/javase/16/language/records.html).
 ## Java 17
 ### Sealed Classes
-The `final` modifier on the class doesn't allow anyone to extend it.
-What about when we want to be able to extend class but only by some classes.
+The `final` modifier on a class doesn't allow anyone to extend it.
+What about when we want to extend a class but only allow it for some classes?

 We are back at our car dealership business.
 We are so proud of our algorithm for calculating prices that we want to expose it.
-We don't want anyone using our Vehicle representation.
+We don't want anyone using our Vehicle representation, though.
 It is valid just for our business.
-We can see a bit problem here.
+We can see a bit of a problem here.
 We need to expose class but constrain it also.

 This is where Java 17 comes into play with `sealed` classes.
 The sealed class allows us to make class effectively final for everyone except explicitly mentioned classes.
 ```java
 public sealed class Vehicle permits Bicycle, Car {...}
 ```
-We added a `sealed` modifier to our Vehicle class, and we had to add the `permits` keyword with a list of classes that we allow to extend it.
+We added a `sealed` modifier to our `Vehicle` class, and we had to add the `permits` keyword with a list of classes that we allow to extend it.
 After this change, we are still getting errors from the compiler.

 There is one more thing that we need to do here.